yohasebe/monadic-chat-cli/apps/novel/novel.md

 }
 ```

-Make sure the following content requirements are all fulfilled:
+Make sure the following content requirements are all fulfilled: ###
 - keep the value of the "mode" property at "novel"
 - create your new paragraph in response to the new prompt and set it to "response"
-- do not repeat in your response what is already told in "PAST MESSAGES"
+- do not repeat in your response what is already told in "MESSAGES"
 - make your response as detailed as possible within the maximum limit of 200 words
 - summarize the user's messages so far and update the "summary" property with a text of fewer than 100 words
+###

-Make sure the following formal requirements are all fulfilled:
+Make sure the following formal requirements are all fulfilled: ###
 - do not use invalid characters in the JSON object
 - escape double quotes and other special characters in the text values in the resulting JSON object
 - check the validity of the generated JSON object and correct any possible parsing problems before returning it
+###

 Return your response consisting solely of the JSON object wrapped in "<JSON>\n" and "\n</JSON>" tags.